 In this Subscriber Identity Verification Standard, capitalised terms have the meanings set out below:

-Approved Insurer means an insurer approved by APRA to offer general insurance in Australia

-APRA means the Australian Prudential Regulation Authority.
+Application Law has the meaning given to it in the ECNL and in South Australia is the Electronic Conveyancing National Law (South Australia) Act 2013 (SA) and in Western Australia is the Electronic Conveyancing Act 2014 (WA).

+Approved Insurer means::

+a general insurer within the meaning of the Insurance Act; or

+a Lloyd’s underwriter within the meaning of the Insurance Act and to which section 93 of the Insurance Act continues to have effect; or

+a person to whom a determination is in force under section 7(1) of the Insurance Act that sections 9(1) or 10(1) or 10(2) of the Insurance Act do not apply.

 Australian Passport means a passport issued by the Australian Commonwealth government.

 Category means the categories of identification Documents set out in the table in this Subscriber Identity Verification Standard paragraph 4, as amended from time to time.

+Costs include costs, charges and expenses, including those incurred in connection with advisers.

+Document has the meaning given to it in the ECNL.

+ECNL means the Electronic Conveyancing National Law as adopted or implemented in a Jurisdiction by the Application Law, as amended from time to time.

 ELNO has the meaning given to it in the ECNL.

 Identity Agent means a Person who is an agent of an ELNO and who: